 Mifuko Trust is currently reaching over 600 families

-Mifuko Trust works with Mifuko Design´s 20 women´s self-help groups, involving up to 35 women each, thereby reaching approximately 600-700 families in the low income rural region Machakos in Kenya.
-Each of the 600-700 families has approximately 5 people, therefore directly impacting the lives of approximately 3,000 - 3,500 women, men and children.
+Mifuko Trust works with 20 Mifuko Design women's self-help groups, with up to 35 women in each, reaching approximately 600-700 families in the low income rural region Machakos in Kenya.
+Each of the 600-700 families has an average of 5 members, so the program directly - and positively - impacts the lives of up to 3,500 women, men and children in the region.

-The artisans´ education levels are low and they typically work with farming and housekeeping, during their free time they weave baskets for Mifuko.
-Climate change has lead to recurrent drought making farming an all too often unreliable source of income and food and increasing the importance of a holistic approach to livelihood.
+The artisans' education levels are low and they typically work in farming and housekeeping, during their free time they weave baskets for Mifuko.
+Climate change has led to recurring droughts making farming an all too often unreliable source of income and food, increasing the importance of a holistic approach to livelihood.

 Monitoring and reporting

-Mifuko Trust does regular monitoring of the needs and wishes of the women that Mifuko works with.
-Through regularly assessing their needs, new projects and ideas are developed and funds are raised for them through special events and institutional funders.
+Mifuko Trust regularly monitors the needs and wishes of the women working with Mifuko.
+Through regularly assessing their needs, new projects and ideas are developed for which funds are raised through special events and institutional fund raising.

 The aid reaches the beneficiaries directly and through Mifuko’s consultants in Kenya and our regular visits with the artisans we are able to follow the development of the projects.